priya006/Page-Object-Model/README.md

 # Limitation
 1. Could not write the loging to a file.
 The log4j2 properties file can create a log file.
 But could not write to a file
+2. While doing parallel testing using TestNG the app gets the `name` entries in firefix browser only as there is a timing issue while clicking he `get started` button